1184893257/PiCompress/README.md

 ## Where is Pi.txt from

 [y-cruncher](http://www.numberworld.org/y-cruncher/)
-I get Pi.txt of this command:
+I got Pi.txt from this command:

 ```
 y-cruncher custom pi -hex:1000000